Superradiant detection of microscopic optical dipolar interactions: Coupled Dipole Models

-Having introduced the CDM, we now explain how these simulations can be used to justify the field collection setup of our experiment.
+Having introduced the CDM (and its variations described below for different atomic level structures), we first explain how these simulations can be used to justify the field collection setup of our experiment.
 In particular, we can repeat the CDM calculations over many microscopic spatial configurations $\{{\bf r}_j\}$ of atoms, to obtain an accurate mean field solution $\overline{{\boldsymbol\varepsilon}}({\bf r},t)=\langle {\boldsymbol\varepsilon}({\bf r},t) \rangle $.
 Note that this averaging only retains the part of the field that has a coherent phase relationship with the spin wave, while eliminating the field that has a phase that randomly depends on the microscopic configuration.
-For a phase-matched spin wave with $|{\bf k}|=\omega_{eg}/c$, we define the superradiance solid angle $\Omega_s$ as the solid angle around ${\bf k}$ over which a substantial fraction ({\it e.g.} $99\%$) of this coherent $\overline{{\boldsymbol\varepsilon}}({\bf r},t)$ emission is directed, and find that it is practically set by $\Omega_s=(k_0 \sigma)^{-2}$ for the Gaussian distribution $\rho({\bf r})\sim e^{-r^2/2\sigma^2}$.
-Experimentally, the emission from large samples within this small solid angle $\Omega_s$ and for $N\gg 1$ is conveniently collected with small NA optics to characterize the collective emission and the associated spin-waves, during and after the redirection, shift out, and recall operations.
+For a phase-matched spin wave with $|{\bf k}|=\omega_{eg}/c$, we define the superradiance solid angle $\Omega_S$ as the solid angle around ${\bf k}$ over which a substantial fraction ({\it e.g.} $86\%$) of this coherent $\overline{{\boldsymbol\varepsilon}}({\bf r},t)$ emission is directed, and find that it is practically set by $\Omega_S=\lambda_{eg}^2/2(\pi \sigma)^{2}$ for the Gaussian distribution $\rho({\bf r})\sim e^{-r^2/2\sigma^2}$.
+Experimentally, the emission from relatively large samples (such as those in Fig.~2 in the main text) within small solid angle $\Omega_S$ and for $N\gg 1$ is conveniently collected with small NA optics to characterize the collective emission and the associated spin-waves, during and after the preparation, shift out, and recall operations.
+For highly compressed samples as those for Fig.~3(a-c) measurements in the main text, the partial detection of $I_{\bf k}$ is discussed in Sec.~\ref{sec:detect} and Sec.~\ref{sec:imperfect}.